openebs-archive/openebs-docs/docs/kb.md

 **Note:** OpenShift automatically creates a project for every namespace, and a `default` ServiceAccount for every project.

-Once these permissions have been granted, you can provision persistant volumes using OpenEBS.
+Once these permissions have been granted, you can provision persistent volumes using OpenEBS.
 See [CAS Engines](casengines.md) for more details.

 <a href="#top">Go to top</a>